Runningtarrens/Mcorne/README.md

 Version v2 is the latest for the top part.
 I made some corrections so the inner keys ( T and Z dont scratch on the case).
 I only uploaded the right side as .stl but you can just mirror it in your slicer software to get the left version of it.
-No changes mada on the bottom half, just use the old ones.
+No changes made on the bottom half, just use the old ones.

 ## old versions